 Zoom and Microsoft Teams are the 2 main systems that come to mind if you are planning either a hybrid AGM or virtual AGM.
 Many organisations already use MS Teams internally, but is it more appropriate than its main alternative, Zoom?
-In this document we explore and consider the use of each system in the context of an online AGM.
-Please note this excludes the use of any 3rd party add-ins or bolt on apps that may enhance various features that come as standard.
+In this document, we explore and consider the use of each system in the context of an online AGM.
+Please note this excludes the use of any 3rd party add-ins or built in apps that may enhance various features that come as standard.

 Here is a summary of the security in place for both systems: